naparuba/henskan/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## TODO  ##

+* finish the PDF for Kobo (and bench it)
+* try and help user on the webtoon directory, and image cleaning
+* show in the readme how the smart cut is done